 Virtual Reality (VR) Lab

 The Virtual Reality Lab was renovated with improved lighting and customizable workspaces.
 PeriopSim applications have been the main focus in the VR lab.
-In parallel to the IOS focused PeriopSim we are developing a 3D version using the Occulus VR headset and STEM controllers for a full VR immersive environment.
-The project is being headed by Conquer Mobile in conjunction with Sixense, the developers of the STEM controllers.
-Initial funding for these projects was provided though a ACOA’s Business Development Program (BDP) grant.
+In parallel to the IOS focused PeriopSim, we are developing a 3D version using the Occulus VR headset and STEM controllers for a full VR immersive environment.
+The project is led by Conquer Experience in conjunction with Sixense, the developers of the STEM controllers.
+Initial funding for these projects was provided through a grant from the Atlantic Canada Opportunities Agency (ACOA) Business Development Program.

-To supplement our image guidance with MR, CT and PET; DTI scans are loaded into the StealthViz software application (Medtronic Navigation, Louisville, CO) for fiber tracking to better understand the connecting pathways.
-These tracks are overlaid on various merged image sequences that can –then be used for intra-operative navigation.
+To supplement our image guidance with MR, CT and PET, DTI scans are loaded into the StealthViz software application (Medtronic Navigation, Louisville, CO) for fiber tracking to better understand the connecting pathways.
+These tracks are overlaid on various merged image sequences that are used for intra-operative navigation.
 Our work this year has focused mainly on mapping tracks to lesions, functional areas and the optic tract.

 The Canadian Neurosurgery Rookie Camp

 The Rookie Camp is a uniquely Canadian program that provides a learning-intensive environment and successful initiation for neurosurgery residents from across Canada who are beginning their six-year training program.
 Based on real patient scenarios, they are introduced to the technical, cognitive and behavioural skills needed in neurosurgery, a field that often involves high-stakes and life-and-death situations where efficient decision making is crucial.
 Camp material is developed collaboratively by experts from across the country, with top-notch teaching faculty attending the event from various institutions.
-Faculty and residents representing virtually every training program across Canada were in attendance.
-Teaching Faculty from Halifax Neurosurgery at the 2015 Rookie Camp included Dr. Sean Barry, Dr. David Clarke and Murray Hong.
+Faculty and residents representing virtually every training program across Canada regularly attend.
+Teaching Faculty from Halifax's Division of Neurosurgery have participated in all of the Camps.

 The Canadian Neurosurgery Rookie Camp is endorsed by the Royal College of Physicians and Surgeons of Canada’s Specialty Committee in Neurosurgery and the Canadian Neurosurgical Society.
-A special thank you to this year’s sponsors: Medtronic, J&J Codman, KLS Martin, Storz, Integra Canada and the Canadian Neurosurgical Society.
-We are also appreciative of the simulation technology provided by Conquer Mobile Inc.
+A special thank you to past sponsors: Medtronic, J&J Codman, KLS Martin, Storz, Integra Canada and the Canadian Neurosurgical Society.
+We are also appreciative of the simulation technology provided by Conquer Experience Inc.